How long does it take to renew or apply for a new U.S. passport?

 Yes, you may renew your passport at any time that is convenient for you.
 Please ensure that you have enough time to receive your new passport before you need to travel.
-Because passports are printed in the United States, the process of obtaining a new passport can take up to 3 weeks.

 I need to renew my passport which is expiring soon — do I need to surrender it when I apply?

 No, just tell us that you will need to keep it valid while we wait for your new one to be processed.
 It does mean, however, that you will need to apply in person for your new passport (i.e., you cannot submit your application by mail).
 You will also have to return to the Embassy to pick up your new passport so we can cancel the old one you have now.

 Does my passport need to be valid for 6 months or a year in order to travel?